REGISTER TO VOTE

 I'm voting outside of Vermont

-If your voting in a state other than Vermont, you can find voting options and deadlines using Vote By Mail, an online nonpartisan tool that'll let you find your state and help you get important dates, deadlines, processes and locations so you can to be a prepared and socially conscious voter from afar.
+If you’re voting in a state other than Vermont, you can find your voting options and deadlines using ALL IN, a nonpartisan online tool.
+It allows you to select your state and access important information, including key dates, deadlines, processes, and polling locations—helping you stay informed and prepared to vote from afar.

 Other voting resources

 There are a plethora of online resources to help you navigate how and where to cast your vote - or how to submit an absentee ballot.
-Some of our favorites include the Election Center from our friends at Rock the Vote, which includes information about registration deadlines and absentee ballots in all 50 states, and the Washington Post's voting resource page which shows you the ways you can vote after plugging in your voting prefrences.
+One of our favorites is the Election Center from our friends at Rock the Vote, which includes information about registration deadlines and absentee ballots in all 50 states.

 Additional resources